zzhangjii/learning-library/ospa-library/security/LAB1_IDCS.md

  ![](./media/idcs85.jpeg)
  <p align="center"> Figure 2-42 </p>

- This option will synchronize the existing account details from Salesforce and link them to the corresponding Oracle Identity Cloud Service users.

-###  **DEMO** - Testing Synchronization in IDCS - OPTIONAL

 *  On the applications page, select **Import**.

 *  Click on **Import** and wait for a moment